microsoft/WindowsAppSDK/specs/PushNotifications/PushNotifications-spec.md

         // Subscribe to Cancelled event handler to be signalled when resource policies are no longer true like 30s wallclock timer event Windows.ApplicationModel.Background.BackgroundTaskCanceledEventHandler Canceled;

+        // Set to true to prevent proceeding launch due to Background Activation: false by default Boolean Handled;
     };

     [flags]